lbryio/lbrypress/README.md

 1) We will take the amount you deposited and split it up by a factor of 10.
 So if you deposited 10 LBC, you'd split it into 100: `/opt/lbry/lbrynet account fund --amount=10.0 --outputs=100`

 ## Setting up a spee.ch channel for image re-hosting
-If images or GIFs are used in your posts, they'll be reposted to a spee.ch channel and automatically embed the new URL in your blog post.
-You will create a spee.ch channel and configure the plugin to use it.
+If images or GIFs are used in your posts, they'll be reposted to a spee.ch channel and automatically embed the new URL in your blog post. **This channel is not meant to be viewed directly, it's just used as an image repository.** You will create a spee.ch channel and configure the plugin to use it.

 1) Go to https://spee.ch/login and create a new channel / password.
 1) On the plugin page, enter Spee.ch URL as https://spee.ch, and populate the channel/password you just created.